 In conclusion, before we ask when Britain began to cease to be Christian, we have to decide how we are going to measure Christian religiosity, which itself requires us to take a view on the difficult question of what religion is.
 And when we have answered those questions, most of the metrics seem not to point to the 1960s as the time when the decline set in.
 To the extent that de-Christianisation was apparent in and from the 60s, it amounted to an intensification of trends that had already been in progress for a long time.

 (PS - One final point.
-However we define it, religiosity moves to some extent in cycles, so a narrative of straightforward decline is simplistic in any case.
+However we define it, religiosity doesn’t move in a simple linear path, so a narrative of straightforward decline is liable to be inaccurate in any case.
 The Evangelical revival which began in the eighteenth century made the country more religious than it had been before.
-There seems to have been an increase in religious observance after the 1851 census mentioned above, so the late Victorian decline in observance may have taken place against a rather high baseline.
-Similarly, the 1960s look like a period of exceptional apostasy in part because of the contrast with the religious revival of the 1950s, when conservative social values were temporarily reasserted following the horrors of the Second World War.)
+The 1851 census may actually represent a high point of religious observance.
+The 1960s may look like a period of exceptional apostasy in part because of the contrast with what was arguably a modest religious revival in the 1950s, when conservative social values were temporarily reasserted following the horrors of the Second World War.)

 I once edited a book that in part with the religious denominations of the middle-sized city of Rochester, NY in the late 19th century.
 In essence, the urban working class rarely attended church.
 Sunday was truly their day of rest after a six-day week (in theory) of often 10-hour work days.
 Church membership and attendance was a mark of being middle class.